Marcel-Lambacher/docker-virtualbox-expose/README.md

 ## Prerequisites

-To run this toolset the following prerequisites:
+To run this toolset the following prerequisites are required:
 - VirtualBox installed on your Windows host OS
 - A docker compatible VM configured in VirtualBox (e.g Debian)
+- Docker Engine installed on the guest VM

 ## Installation